preemptive/Protected-TodoAzureAuth/README.md

 Dotfuscator injects a Root Check into the Android app, which operates as follows:

 * When the user of the app selects the "Login" button on the initial Login Page, the Root Check detects whether or not the app is running on a device that has been rooted.
+    * This Check notifies the app of the detection result by setting the field `TodoAzure.LoginPage.isDeviceRooted`.
+After the user attempts to log in, if `isDeviceRooted` is *true*, the app will report the custom event *Rooted Device Login Attempt* to Visual Studio App Center, allowing the developer to track how many users are using rooted devices.

 Dotfuscator also protects the Android app with renaming obfuscation.
 The following changes have been made to the renaming configuration, compared to the default configuration supplied by the build integration: